No H1–H3 elements found. Showing placeholder content.

 Add & Split

-Every expense shows the original currency and the converted amount inline.
-Then one question: how do you want to split?
-Together for equal splits, individually for custom amounts.
+Users can pull in existing expenses from their Wise account or create a new one.
+Every expense shows the original currency and the converted amount.
+Then one question: how would you like to split?
+All at once for equal splits, or customise one by one.

-Trade-off: Denser card, more taps.
-We traded visual simplicity and speed for transparency and clarity.
-Currency anxiety and splitting errors were bigger problems than extra steps.
+Trade-off: more steps, less speed.
+We traded simplicity and speed for transparency and clarity.
+Currency anxiety and splitting errors were bigger problems than a few extra steps.

 Settle